Skip to definition.

 "wire the addition to the house"

-"wire an appliance"
+"wire an appliance";

 - electrify

-7. Put in place electronic eavesdropping equipment
+6. Put in place electronic eavesdropping equipment

-"his house is wired"
+"his house is wired";

 - bug

-See also: bound, bugged, connected, tense, wirer, wiring
+See also: bound, connected, tense

 Type of: accommodate, adapt, draw, equip, fasten, fit, fit out, fix, outfit, secure, string, telecommunicate, thread